Pranay-Narang/keycloak-custom-basepath/README.md

 ```

 ## Verify
-- Open your browser and navigate to http://localhost:8080/keycloak
+- Open your browser and navigate to `http://localhost:8080/sso` (replace `sso` with your own specified path)
-- It should cause a redirect to `http://localhost:8080/keycloak/auth`

 ## TODO
-- Add an option to change custom base path to user requirement instead of hardcoding `/keycloak`
+- Attempt setting custom path on container runtime instead of build time